-Learn how to make this delicious beef stuffed manicotti recipe the easy way.
-This manicotti with meat recipe incorporates beef, sausage, ricotta, Parmesan and mozzarella cheeses for an authentic Italian meal experience.
+Learn how to make this authentic Italian manicotti recipe.
+This delicious beef stuffed manicotti is so easy to make.
+It incorporates beef, sausage, ricotta, Parmesan and mozzarella cheeses for an authentic Italian meal experience.

 I wanted to make a special occasion meal for my family this Friday.
 My stepson is going to be with us this evening and mother s day is this Sunday and my husband is a huge manicotti fan.
 I decided to make the best manicotti recipe for them all.

 In Italy, the word manicotti translates as “little sleeve” and is very similar to cannelloni.
-A traditional recipe uses crepes instead of pasta tubes.
+Authentic Italian manicotti uses crepes instead of pasta tubes.
 It feels natural to cook Italian since I am nearly full-blooded.
 All my grandparents were of Italian descent and three out of four were serious cooks.
 My dad s grandparents owned an Italian restaurant in Dayton, Ohio in the 1950 and 60 s.
 My grandpas Italian cooking was outstanding.
 His lasagna was thick and filling and had a spicy pepperoni topping.
 My grandmother on my mother s side cooks brilliantly superior northern Italian meals.

 This recipe is an altered version of Giada De Laurentiis’ beef and cheese manicotti recipe